 TestCountry: What steps should be taken to protect consumers from the mass production of marijuana, for both recreational and medical use, if the nationwide ban is lifted?
 Especially since herbal medicines that can be bought in drug stores have such a poor reputation for their potency and effectiveness.
 For example, should the FDA impose certain requirements to be met on the part of growers and those transporting the substance, much in the same way it creates regulations for other food and drug items?

-TestCountry: In your opinion, what would some of the pros and cons to nationwide legalization be?
+TestCountry: In your opinion, what would some of the pros and cons of nationwide legalization be?

 TestCountry: Is marijuana anymore or less dangerous or effective from a medical perspective than other commonly used household drugs, such as aspirin?

-Dr. Martin: From a biomechanical point of view, inhaled THC encounters the cellular interface in the lungs where the cannabinoids are transported directly to the brain via the blood, bypassing the liver.
+Dr. Martin: From a biomechanical point of view, THC use via inhalation encounters the cellular interface in the lungs where the cannabinoids are transported directly to the brain via the blood, bypassing the liver.
 This enables the pain relief required without involved the liver, in any way.
 No other pain medication, whether over the counter or not, offers this kind of relief.
-Aspirin, Tylenol, and Advil-like compounds are known to damage the liver with long term usage, a condition not cited in long term cannabis use.
+Aspirin, Tylenol, and Advil-like compounds are known to damage the liver with long-term usage, a condition not cited in long-term cannabis use.
 Cannabis is actually safer than aspirin, as aspirin overdoses claim lives every year.
-Legal tobacco and alcohol kill millions together, each year, yet can be purchased ubiquitously throughout our society.
-To date, there have been no cannabis related deaths ever recorded from overdose, whether intentional, or accidental.
+Legal tobacco and alcohol kill millions together, each year yet can be purchased ubiquitously throughout our society.
+To date, there have been no cannabis related deaths ever recorded from an overdose, whether intentional or accidental.
 If grown under proper conditions, it is my opinion that it is a very safe herbal alternative.

 TestCountry: Are you aware of any benefits that can be received from marijuana as a medicine?